etingof/talks/devconf-ironic-and-edgy/source/index.rst

 ..
 Things to talk about ^

-  Not specifically driven by the edge effort, rather for simplification and cutting costs, hardware management tech tends to converge into using common protocols and models.
+  Not specifically driven by the edge effort, rather for simplification and cutting costs, hardware management tech tends to converge onto common protocols and data models.
 Now days Redfish (incorporting NETCONF) serves as such a common ground for everything hardware e.g. computers, switches and storage devices.

-  The BMCs, those small satellite computers that are always up and running providing out-of-band access to the system being managed, have evolved from a mere tiny controller to a powerful computer capable to run heavy software.
+  The BMCs - those small satellite computers that are always up and running providing out-of-band access to the system being managed, have evolved from a mere tiny controller to a powerful computer capable to run heavy software.